Updating vibe-qc¶

 ./scripts/update.sh --dev --rebuild-native-deps # combine flags

---release / --dev are named shortcuts; --ref accepts any branch
+--release / --dev are named shortcuts; --branch NAME accepts

-or tag name.
-The three are mutually exclusive — pick one.
+The branch-selection flags are mutually exclusive — pick one.
 The

 default (release) is the right choice for the vast majority of